jac459/metadriver/TUTORIALS.md

 }
 ```
 Let's have a look at the file and understand each field:
-- name : this is the name your device will have, you will be able to find it by this name in the remote.
+- name: this is the name your device will have, you will be able to find it by this name in the remote.
-- manufacturer : put the brand of the device you will control here.
+- manufacturer: put the brand of the device you will control here.
-- version : IMPORTANT /!\ /!\ Once a device is first created, its structure is set.
-If you add new buttons and you want the remote to notice, you will need to delete the device and recreate the device (not convenient) OR just increment the version number.
+- version: IMPORTANT /!\ /!\ Once a device is first created, its structure is set.
+If you add new buttons and you want the remote to notice, you will need to delete the device and recreate it (not convenient) OR just increment the version number.
 In the future, if you add an item and get frustrated because the remote doesn't seem to care, remember this version field.
 NOTE: you can not EDIT or DELETE a button by incrementing the version, you will need to delete and reload the device-driver.
-- type : IMPORTANT /!\ /!\ This field is also important, it will drive the way your remote will interpret your device.
+- type: IMPORTANT /!\ /!\ This field is also important, it will drive the way your remote will interpret your device.
 The problem is that not all features are supported for all devices.
 For example, if you want to use the channel button, you can't use the device type "LIGHT", you will need a AVRECEIVER or TV type for example.
 As a simple way to create, I like to use the AVRECEIVER.
 You have to make it appear in the remote by activating it in the recipes part (choose SHOW) but it is quite flexible and supports most of the interactions.
 If you see warning lines when you run the device, it is because in this example you didn't declare INPUT buttons, where the AVRECEIVER-type expects some INPUT buttons.
 It doesn't matter but it shows you how Neeo reacts.
 You can dive into the Neeo SDK in order to better understand the limitations of each device (note that the documentation is incomplete).
 The types you can choose from are: ACCESSORY, AUDIO, AVRECEIVER, DVB (aka. satellite receiver), DVD (aka. disc player), GAMECONSOLE, HDMISWITCH, LIGHT, MEDIAPLAYER, MUSICPLAYER, PROJECTOR, TUNER, TV, VOD (aka.
 Video-On-Demand box like Apple TV, Fire TV...), SOUNDBAR.
-- buttons : Here you have the list of buttons.
+- buttons: Here you have the list of buttons.
 The name can be any name and you can change the display name in the "label" attribute.
 Some buttons are recognised by the remote control.
 It is specially handy if you want to map a feature to a hardware button like the cursor.
 In this example, you can use the cursor arrows of the remote directly.
 The list of Neeo-recognised buttons can be found here: https://github.com/NEEOInc/neeo-sdk#neeo-macro-names.
-Please note that this list is incomplete and you can discover other buttons by browsing planet-neeo forum or the widgets description.
-However, it's a good starting point.
+Please note that this list is incomplete and you can discover other buttons by browsing planet-neeo forum or the widgets description; however, it's a good starting point.
-- type (in buttons) : This field is very important as it will drive the protocol used for your device.
+- type (in buttons): This field is very important as it will drive the protocol used for your device.
 In this example, it is just an HTTP request (GET).
-The supported types are: HTTP-GRET, HTTP-POST, WebSocket (works with socket.io), static, CLI and HTTP-GET-SOAP.
+The supported types are: HTTP-GET, HTTP-POST, WebSocket (works with socket.io), static, CLI and HTTP-GET-SOAP.
 Examples on each type will be provided.
 More types will be added in the future.
 - command: Here you put the url you want to call.
 This is a very simple and efficient way to control a device, much faster and reliable than with Infra Red control.
-A lot of devices are exposing an API directly, you just have to copy paste their URL in the command field (inside the quotes).
+A lot of devices are exposing an API directly, you just have to copy paste their URL in the command field (between  quotes).
 For example, here you can find an easy way to control your Xiaomi TV: https://github.com/spocky/mireco#gitv-http-api-featuresdocumentation or here , your yamaha receiver: http://habitech.s3.amazonaws.com/PDFs/YAM/MusicCast/Yamaha%20MusicCast%20HTTP%20simplified%20API%20for%20ControlSystems.pdf.
 You are often just a Google search away.
 Note: for more complexe devices, you can download an intermediary driver, exposing a REST API.
 So this meta driver will use this driver to remote control.
 I use such a driver in Python to control my Xbox One X. The resulting performance is excellent (instant reaction).

 ### Tutorial Step 2 - Label device